avinashkranjan/Amazing-Python-Scripts/Flipkart-Price-Alert/README.md

 ![](https://devanswers.co/wp-content/uploads/2017/02/my-google-app-passwords.png)

 # Usage
 1) Edit the config vars in the track.py script.
 2) Run the track.py script. `python track.py`
 3) Hope the price drops :).

+## Author(s)
+Ea (github.com/jade9ja)

+## Disclaimers
+Make sure to keep the app passwords that you generate safe.
+Do not spam other people's emails with this.